TroyaCh/GWNet/readme.md

 # Brain connectivity prediction with Spatial and temporal graph neural network

 This work focus on sensor level brain connectivity prediction using EEG data.
-It provide the prediction in 2 steps.
-1st Spatial and temporal graph neural network (Graph Wavenet) forecastes the 64 EEG channels.
-In the 2nd step this 64 chennals use to calculate the brain connectivity utilizing the imaginary part of coherence.
+It provides the prediction in 2 steps.
+1st Spatial and temporal graph neural network (Graph Wavenet) forecasts the 64 EEG channels.
+In the 2nd step this 64 chennals used to calculate the brain connectivity utilizing the imaginary part of coherence method.

 ![alt text](https://github.com/TroyaCh/GWNet/blob/main/image/Architecture.png)